Legal information about Family Violence laws and resources

 If you are a Canadian citizen born abroad or a permanent resident, you can stay in Canada if your partner is arrested or if you leave the relationship.
 You will not be deported.

-- you have temporary status
+- you have temporary status or no immigration status

 - you are sponsoring your partner